rageworx/libsrcnn/README.md

 ## Features
-* None-OpenCV.
+* Faster about 400% or more than OpenCV GCC version of SRCNN, with OpenMP.
+* None-OpenCV, no OpenCV required !
-* Compilation availed for almost of POSIX.
+* Compilation availed for almost of POSIX g++.
 * Simply optimized for basic OpenMP.
-* Works well even without OpenMP ( eg. macOS )
+* Works well even without OpenMP like macOS.
-* Not support M$VC.
+* Not support M$VC, sorry MS guyz.

 ## Sample images
 * Original 100%